mistermicheels/learning-notes/mindset/Keep-it-simple.md

         -   You can immediately see what it does and how it does it
         -   Makes review, troubleshooting and changes easy
     -   Writing simple, obvious code is way more challenging than writing complex, "clever" code that takes a while to wrap your head around
         -   "_Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand._"
+Good programmers write code that humans can understand._" - Martin Fowler
     -   An idiot might make a better code reviewer than a genius, because if the code isn't "dumb" enough the idiot won't understand it
     -   The biggest compliment you can get about your code is "is that all there is to it?"
     -   You know you have a great developer if you give them a complex problem and they solve it using simple building blocks that fit together in obvious ways
+-   Don't sacrifice readability and maintainability for performance, unless it's needed to solve a real performance problem

 ## Features and scope

 -   Is a new feature really worth the development/maintenance effort and added complexity in codebase, operations, application user interface, ...?
+    -   Code needs to be developed and maintained
+    -   Feature needs to be incorporated in user interface, documented, ...
+    -   Feature might conflict with other features, now or in the future, from functional or technical point of view
 -   Customers asking for a complex feature might be missing an alternative, simpler feature which provides the same or even more benefits
     -   Ask yourself: "What is the user really trying to accomplish"
 -   Features that seem important to you might not be important at all to your customers